31 July 2020

-All students attend an extensive leisure time programme during their stay.
-They will experience German culture hands-on through German cultural events, excursions to cities nearby, sporting events, get-togethers with students from various international Master’s programmes, intercultural events, an intercultural workshop, and a lot more – enjoy your stay!
+All students attend an extensive leisure time program during their stay.
+They will experience German culture hands-on through German cultural events, excursions to cities nearby, sporting events, get-togethers with students from various international Master’s programs, intercultural events, an intercultural workshop, and a lot more – enjoy your stay!

 2, 3 or 4 ECTS credits according to the workload (about 60 hours / 2 weeks, about 90 hours / 3 weeks and about 120 hours / 4 weeks)